Tokthree/DF-Stat-Calculator/README.md

   - DPH stat for Explosive weapons when hitting max targets.
   - Cleave information for Melee weapons.
   - Implant Slot hiding based on entered Level.
+  - Ability to "unlock" implant slots if a user just wants to calculate their boosts.
   - Implant Selection based on exclusivity of Selected Implants (e.g. no Versatility with Jack of All, no duplicates of Unique Implants).

 Current Best Implementation Features: